14 things you’ll find in Dutch houses that make internationals go: “Wait, what?”

 READ MORE | Dutch Quirk #5: Eat cheese every day for lunch

-Dutchies that want something fancier than plakjes (slices) of cheese from their Albert Heijn grab one of these bad boys and slice their cheese wedges at home.
+Dutchies who want something fancier than plakjes (slices) of cheese from their Albert Heijn grab one of these bad boys and slice their cheese wedges at home.

-Coming across one of these in a drawer is signal that you’re either in a Dutch house, or there’s a wild Dutchie lurking around yours (hopefully they brought cheese!)
+Coming across one of these in a drawer signals that you’re either in a Dutch house or there’s a wild Dutchie lurking around yours (hopefully, they brought cheese!).

 13. Mysterious draaikiepramen that befuddle most internationals